ManiVaultStudio/JupyterPlugin/README.md

 The main class in the *PythonJupyterPlugin* is the *JupyterXeusKernel* that is created on startup.
 Details of this class and its subcomponents are illustrated here for reference.

-#### The JupyterXeusKernel
+#### The XeusKernel

 This diagram only shows the interaction of messages that execute Python code in the kernel without calling back to ManiVault.
+The XeusKernel is a C++ implementation of a Jupyter Kernel that is in the JupyterPlugin.

-#### Interacting with JupyterXeusKernel: sequence diagram
+#### Interacting with XeusKernel: sequence diagram

 ```mermaid
 %%{init: {'theme': 'dark' } }%%